dpausp/ansible-playbook-mediatum/README.md

 * Ubuntu 12.04 Server "Precise Pangolin" (64 / 32bit)

 More supported distributions will be added later on demand.
-A current Ansible (1.5)+ from Github is required.
+A current Ansible version (1.6+) is required.

 ### Setting Target Host

 In the `playbook-mediatum` subdirectory:

-* copy hosts.example to hosts and set target hosts in `[db]` (for mysql database) and `[mediatum]` sections.
+* copy hosts.example to hosts and set target host in `[db]` and `[mediatum]` (must be the same host in both) sections.

 ### Host Preparation
-The main playbook needs SSH access to an admin user who is able to sudo (with password is ok).
+The mediaTUM ansible playbook needs SSH access to an remote admin user who is able to sudo (with password is ok).
-You can use the helper playbook access.yml to create such an user with proper SSH setup on a freshly installed Debian machine.
+You can use the helper playbook `access.yml` to create such an user with proper SSH setup on a freshly installed Debian machine.

 * configure host for root SSH access via password, if neccessary
 * copy `access_vars.yml.example` to `access_vars.yml` and change the variables there
 * run access playbook:

         ansible-playbook -i hosts access.yml -u root -k

 ### Running The Playbook